 The world-famous Banff Springs Hotel is not only one of the best hotels in Canada, it’s one of the top attractions in Banff National Park.
 Guests at the Banff Springs can explore the wonders of this mountain castle hotel endlessly without ever getting bored.
 But, as beautiful as the Banff Springs Hotel is, it would be a shame for guests not to see the best that the Town of Banff has to offer.

-Here are the top 8 things to do near the Banff Springs Hotel:
+The 10 Best Things to do near the Banff Springs Hotel:

 1. Bow Falls